Music of the Democratic Republic of the Congo: Hip-hop

 DJ Spilulu performing live at the Amani Festival.

-Similarly, the duo MPR (Musique Populaire de la Révolution), composed of Zozo Machine and Yuma, embraces a nostalgic aesthetic drawn from Mobutu-era symbolism.
-Their 2019 breakout track "Dollars" catalyzed widespread recognition, followed in 2020 by their inclusion in the rap collective Cité Zaïre, whose freestyle "Éternel Courageux" exhorted Congolese youth toward self-determination and industriousness.
-MPR's 2021 mixtape Première leçon, featuring tracks such as "Nini to sali té", garnered acclaim for its critique of post-independence governance.
-The music video was banned nationwide by the National Commission for the Censorship of Songs and Performances for violating procedural regulations, including failure to seek prior approval, a common tactic used to restrict politically sensitive content.
-In the same vein, Kinshasa-based rapper Bob Elvis also rose to fame through politically conscious compositions that confront institutional hypocrisy.
-His track "Lettre à Ya Tshitshi" criticizes the distribution of luxury vehicles to national deputies, juxtaposing this extravagance with ongoing social neglect.
-The accompanying music video depicts the artist standing before a coffin adorned with the image of Étienne Tshisekedi, symbolically addressing the deceased opposition leader and father of President Félix Tshisekedi.
-Bob Elvis also faced state censorship, with six of his videos, including "Lettre à Ya Tshitshi", being banned.

-Despite limited female representation in the Congolese hip-hop scene, Sista Becky has emerged as a trailblazer, debuting with the single "Mr le Rap" in 2017 and followed by tracks like "Flip Flop", "Notorious Spirit", and "Emotions", establishing herself as the leading female voice in a male-dominated space.
-In 2023, Kolwezi-born RJ Kanierra experienced rapid success with his single "Tia", which amassed over two million YouTube views in just two weeks.
-The track topped charts on various platforms, including Boomplay and Shazam.
-Other noteworthy contributors to the genre include Marshall Dixon, NMB La Panthère, Lyke Mike, Herléo Muntu, K-Melia, Negue Fly Nsau, Celeo Scram, and Spilulu.
+Despite limited female representation in the Congolese hip-hop scene, Sista Becky has emerged as a trailblazer after debuting her single "Mr le Rap" in 2017, which was followed by "Flip Flop", "Notorious Spirit", and "Emotions", that established herself as the leading female voice in a male-dominated space.
+In 2023, Kolwezi-born RJ Kanierra experienced rapid success with his single "Tia", which amassed over two million YouTube views in just two weeks and topped charts on various platforms, including Boomplay and Shazam.
+Other Congolese rappers include Marshall Dixon, NMB La Panthère, Lyke Mike, Herléo Muntu, K-Melia, Negue Fly Nsau, Celeo Scram, and Spilulu.